23.5. Specific evidence requirements for trade marks with no inherent adaptation to distinguish

 Date Published

-Some trade marks have no inherent adaptation to distinguish the applicant's designated goods or services from the goods or services of other persons.
-The burden upon the applicant to provide evidence of use for these trade marks is consequently much greater than it is for those which are to some extent inherently adapted to distinguish.
+Some trade marks have no inherent adaptation to distinguish (i.e. those considered under s 41(3)) the applicant's designated goods or services from the goods or services of other persons.
+The evidence supporting registration of such trade marks consequently must be more compelling.

 5.1 What kind of trade marks are these?